 Even if you plan on running a simple info blog, you want to keep your site secure.
 An SSL certificate tells browsers like Chrome and your users that they can trust your website.
 Google even uses it as a ranking signal.
-In other words, you need an SSL certificate.
+In other words, you need this certificate.

-Every iPage plan comes with a free SSL certificate that you can activate from the dashboard with a single click.
+Every iPage web hosting plan comes with a free certificate that you can activate from the dashboard with a single click.
 Free SSL is a standard basic feature for many shared web hosting providers, so they don’t really have an advantage here.

 iPage might try to upsell you on a premium SSL certificate for an additional $3/month—don’t take the bait.